seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 that finds the seed state where a written state was expected records that in the appendix as a broken chain, not as a first run.

-**Every dated item in `items` reaches the answer, and compression is the only thing that may shrink it.** A catalyst tracked in state and absent from the answer is invisible to the Boss while the engine holds it against his positions, and the next run will print it as `БЕЗ ИЗМЕНЕНИЙ` — unchanged from a state he was never shown.
-Measured 01.09, second
-run: state carried fourteen dated catalysts, the answer printed five, and the nine silent ones included a `NEW` item the run had opened that day and two events inside the holding window of published setups.
-The remedy is not a longer section: unchanged items collapse into one line naming symbol and date, and the line must EXIST.
-An item too unimportant to occupy four words of a collapsed line is too unimportant to carry in `items`.
+**Every dated item in `items` reaches the answer, and compression is the only thing that may shrink it.** A catalyst tracked in state and absent from the answer is invisible to the Boss while the engine holds it against his positions, and the next run prints it as `БЕЗ ИЗМЕНЕНИЙ` — unchanged from a state he was never shown.
+Measured 01.09: state carried fourteen dated catalysts and the answer printed five, and the nine silent ones included an item opened that day and two events inside the holding window of published setups.
+The remedy is not a longer section — unchanged items collapse into one line naming symbol and date, and the line must EXIST.
+An item too unimportant for four words of a collapsed line is too unimportant to carry in `items`.

 **Repetition is compressed, not banned.** Unchanged items collapse into one line; a known catalyst is never presented as a discovery. **A `ВЫСОКОЕ` catalyst inside 48 h